 - marked presentations in some courses

-- A Level Grade A in English Literature or English Literature & Language
+- A Level Grade B in English Literature or English Literature & Language

-- At least five GCSE passes at grades A* to C, including Maths and English
+- At least five GCSE passes at grades A* to C or 9-4 including Maths and English

 Other UK Qualifications

-6,5,5 at Higher Level, including 6 in English Literature with a minimum of 32 points overall
+6,5,5 at Higher Level, including English Literature with a minimum of 32 points overall

 |BTEC Extended Diploma

-Distinction, Distinction, Distinction in a related subject, plus grade A in A level English Literature or English Language & Literature
+Distinction*, Distinction*, Distinction in relevant subject, including distinction in all essay units plus grade A in GCSE English Literature

 |BTEC National Extended Diploma

-Distinction, Distinction in a related subject, plus grade A in A level English Literature or English Language & Literature
+Distinction, Distinction in relevant subject, plus grade B in A level English Literature or English Language & Literature

 |BTEC National Extended Certificate

-Distinction in a related subject plus A level grades A,B, including A in English Literature or English Language & Literature
+Distinction in relevant subject plus A level grades A,B, including B in English Literature or English Language & Literature

 |Scottish Advanced Highers

-AB at Advanced Higher Level, including A in English Literature or English Language & Literature plus Higher requirements
+AAB-ABB including English Literature or English Language & Literature

 |Irish Leaving Certificate